Pet Grooming Cost Estimator

 • Unexpected surcharges are not modeled dynamically.
 One-time fees for mat removal, severe tangles, or behavior-related handling usually appear only at certain visits.
 Here, you enter an average per-visit amount.

 • Price changes over time are ignored.
 The estimator assumes the same prices all year.
-If your salon raises rates mid-year you may want to rerun the numbers with updated values.
+If your salon raises rates mid-year, rerun the numbers with updated values.

 • Health-related costs are excluded.
 Veterinary skin treatments, prescription shampoos, or medical procedures are not part of this calculation unless you manually include them as extras.

 • Tip behavior is simplified.
 It assumes you tip the same percentage every visit.
-If you tip only sometimes, you can lower the percentage to approximate your real average.
+If you tip only sometimes, lower the percentage to approximate your true average.

-Use the output as a planning guide rather than a guaranteed annual total, and check with your groomer for exact pricing policies and any breed-specific surcharges.
+Use the output as a planning guide rather than a guaranteed annual total, and check with your groomer for exact pricing policies, breed-specific surcharges, and what is included in a quoted base rate.
+As with most budgeting tools, the number becomes more valuable as your input assumptions become more realistic.

 Frequently asked questions